AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 ### Request Parameters

-This endpoint does not require any request parameters.
+This endpoint does not require any request parameters other than the Global Company ID.

 ### Response Parameters